Jaguar XJ (X308): Daimler/Vanden Plas

 The top-of-the-range Daimler marque, which was sold as the Vanden Plas model in certain markets like the United States, features softer suspension and all available luxury features.
 They are cosmetically differentiated by the traditional Daimler fluted radiator grille surround and fluted boot-lid plinth.
 The Daimler and Vanden Plas cars were also available with the supercharged engine otherwise found only in the XJR.
 This model was named the Daimler Super V8.
 In the United States market, this combination was available only as a special order through 2001, with these cars identifiable by their Vanden Plas Supercharged rear badging.
 For the United States model years 2002 and 2003, the equivalent Super V8 model was then offered.
 These supercharged long-wheelbase variants were also fitted with Jaguar's proprietary CATS adaptive suspension.
 The Sports setup from the XJR application is replaced by a Touring setup, exclusive to supercharged Daimler and Vanden Plas variants.
 It is softer and more compliant than the XJR's CATS system.

 Special uses

 The car was used by Tony Blair as his prime ministerial car.
 Dating back to the Jaguar XJ (Series III), previous and successive versions of the XJ were used by other British prime ministers, including Margaret Thatcher, John Major, Gordon Brown, David Cameron, Theresa May, and Boris Johnson.
 This changed under Johnson when the Range Rover Abio Sentinel was first used as the new prime ministerial car in 2019.
+The XJ was also used in the show Better Call Saul by the character Howard Hamlin.